-A main output channel strip has these controls:
+A master channel strip has these controls:

-The number of the pair of main outputs is at the bottom of the channel strip.
+The number of the pair of master outputs is at the bottom of the channel strip.

 The Inserts slots show any enabled or disabled effects for that pair of outputs.
-See General Features > Effects > Insert Effects to learn more about main output insert effects.
+See General Features > Effects > Insert Effects to learn more about master insert effects.